Decode-Plus/mcp-1st-birthday-ai-act/apps/eu-ai-act-agent/README.md

 The MCP server can be deployed as a **ChatGPT App** (connector) to use EU AI Act compliance tools directly in ChatGPT conversations!

+**🌐 Pre-deployed MCP Server:** The MCP server is already deployed and available at [https://mcp-1st-birthday-eu-ai-act-chatgpt-mcp.hf.space/](https://mcp-1st-birthday-eu-ai-act-chatgpt-mcp.hf.space/) - you can use this URL directly as a ChatGPT connector!

 ### Quick Start

+**Option A: Use the Pre-deployed Server** (Recommended)
+1. **Use the deployed MCP server** at [https://mcp-1st-birthday-eu-ai-act-chatgpt-mcp.hf.space/](https://mcp-1st-birthday-eu-ai-act-chatgpt-mcp.hf.space/)
+2. Skip to step 2 below to configure ChatGPT

+**Option B: Deploy Your Own**
 1. **Start the ChatGPT App** with `share=True`:
    ```bash
    cd apps/eu-ai-act-agent